Ghost Stories (Coldplay album): Commercial performance

-Ghost Stories went number number-one in over 100 countries on iTunes.
+Ghost Stories went number-one in over 100 countries on iTunes.
 In the UK Albums Chart, the album sold 168,048 copies during its opening week, becoming the second biggest debut of the year and Coldplay's sixth consecutive number-one album.
 With 375,000 copies sold by July, it became the best-selling album of the first half of 2014.
-In the United States, the album opened with 383,000 copies and earned the band's fourth number-one on Billboard 200.
+In the United States, the record opened with 383,000 copies, earning the band their fourth number-one on the Billboard 200, where it stayed for two consecutive weeks.
 It has sold 853,500 copies on the country as of November 2015.
-Meanwhile, on the Canadian Albums Chart, Ghost Stories sold 49,000 copies during its first week, becoming the fifth-best-selling album of 2014 by selling 117,000 throughout the year.
-As of August 2017, it has sold over 160,000 copies on the country.
-Worldwide, the album sold over 3.7 million copies, being the best-selling project of 2014 by a group.
+On the Canadian Albums Chart, Ghost Stories sold 49,000 copies upon release and 117,000 throughout the year.
+All tracks from the album entered the International Gaon Chart simultaneously in South Korea.
+It sold 3.7 million copies worldwide, becoming the best-selling project of 2014 by a group.

 Track listing

-Coldplay's songwriting members are Guy Berryman, Jonny Buckland, Will Champion and Chris Martin.
+All tracks are written by Coldplay, with co-production from Paul Epworth, Dan Green and Rik Simpson, except where noted.